-The whole space should be considered as a whole, so lets say you had an open plan living and dining space, we could do two nuggets that tie the space together.
-Does this cover Kitchens?
-Unfortunately not as Kitchen design is more complicated and has a lot more moving parts.
-We would suggest you get in touch to discuss how we can help you with your Kitchen.
-What about if I want to keep some of my current furniture?
-We can definitely design around your current furniture, we will ask you for the details of these pieces in your measuring guide.
+Each of these stages has within it a number of steps that ensure that the process moves forward in a highly organised and linear manner.
+Grab a cup of tea and read through our process below.
 So you want to invest in your home and improve your living environment.
 Welcome!
 You have come to the right place, but where do you start from.
 We offer a design consultation to help you determine exactly this.
 Weather you are doing a full home renovation, or a single room makeover this is a great starting point.
-It allows us to meet (either via video link or in person) and have upto two hours dedication to speaking about your design goals and ambitions.
-If you simply need some ideas to get you started, or if you wanted to figure out how to schedule your renovation project and in what order things need to be done - the design consultation is the best place to start.
+It allows us to meet in person and have upto two hours dedication to speaking about your project.
+If you simply need some ideas to get you started, or if you wanted us to take on the full project - the design consultation is the best place to start.
 100% of our clients who have had this consultation have said that they found it to be great value and most have proceeded to engaging us for further services.

 FAQHow do I prepare for this consultation?
 We ask you to consider your priorities and have a think about your budget for all the changes you wish to make.
 We can bring some tools with us on the day to help you work this all out during the consultation.
 We also ask you to collect some images that you find inspiring.
 Check out our Pinterest board to see what is inspiring us.
 What if I don't know what I want?
 The consultation is the best place to start, as it allows us to properly walk through your space, and tackle each of the questions.
 We offer solutions and discuss their implications and practicalities as to how you use the space.
 Why do we have to pay for a consultation?
 During the consultation we offer specialist design advice and also take time in writing up our custom report for you.
 We do not want to give you advice which might be wrong, rushed or poorly considered which is why we take this seriously.
 Consultation reviewsWe used Peter for a consultation and it was one of the best decisions we’ve ever made.
 He immediately understood what we were trying to achieve and was full of ideas as to how to do it, and at the same time wasn’t afraid to challenge us and push into different directions which we hadn’t considered but were absolutely perfect for the house.
 Would highly recommend - S Holstead (Nov 2020) Peter was absolutely brilliant when it came to understanding our needs and putting some much needed shape to our ideas.
 Being expertly facilitated through his design process was effortless and enjoyable - highlighting our likes and dislikes, preferences and turn offs when it comes to interior design.
 We were extremely impressed with how much of what was in our heads could be interpreted into an actionable design palette.
 The report Peter produced from our conversation was exactly what we needed and encapsulated all of the sources of inspiration we needed to visualise the next phase of our interior renovation.
 We would highly recommend using the SpaceMaker Interiors' consultation, there is no way you will be disappointed. - H Jishi (October 2020) I booked Peter for a design consultation and would highly recommend.
-He was friendly, efficient and gave me high quality advice and ideas for my home. - S Mckenzie (Nov 2020) Today we had a chat with Stephen, from Waterloo Bathrooms in the Wirral, about one of their most trusted suppliers.
-Geberit is known for many things but mostly as having a great range of behind the wall framing solutions to host all the inner workings of the bathroom.
-This system is called the Geberit One solution.
-Despite the framing effectively moving the walls into the room by a few centimetres, it is a smart way of designing a bathroom.
-This is because it allows you to hide all the pipework, make up for uneven walls, integrating functionality and maximise the use of space.
-It all lends itself to a better-designed bathroom that is easier to clean with a more considered finish.
+He was friendly, efficient and gave me high quality advice and ideas for my home. - S Mckenzie (Nov 2020) |

 Categories